 You will learn how experts who podcast should be using it to further fuel their originality and cement their expertise!

 Resources mentioned in this episode

-Capsho is an AI-powered podcast marketing copywriter that creates an episode title, description, show notes, social media captions, promotional email, LinkedIn article and YouTube description AND curates a selection of quotes from your episode.
-All in under 10 minutes with a simple upload of your episode audio file.
+Capsho is an AI-powered podcast marketing content writer that creates an episode title, description, podcast website content, social media captions, emails, blog posts, LinkedIn article and YouTube description AND curates a selection of quotes from your episode.
+All with a simple upload of your episode audio or video file.

 🤝 You can connect with Mark here

 🎁 Unlock the bonus clip with Mark here

 ❤️ Loved this episode?
 Leave us a review and rating here

 Connect with Deirdre: Instagram | Facebook | YouTube | Twitter | LinkedIn

 You know, I got into podcasting because I don't want to grow an audience.
 I don't think it's any more powerful than any other medium.
 I don't know about you, but when Mark Asquith from Captivate said that to me, I immediately got a little bit defensive.
 What did he mean, it's not more powerful than any other medium?
 Podcasting is the absolute best, right?

 Yeah, I got a little bit defensive there.
 But when I took a moment and stepped back, I knew that he had a point.
 I personally absolutely think that podcasting is the most powerful way for you to not only build an audience, but to actually have them come to know, like, and trust you.
 So ultimately, investing in you becomes a no brainer for them.
 But that's just because it's one of the first mediums that I started when I launched my coaching business.